Pregabalin works in different ways:

 If you take pregabalin around the time of giving birth, your baby may need extra monitoring for a few days after they're born.
 This is because they may have pregabalin withdrawal symptoms.

 Pregabalin and breastfeeding

-Pregabalin can usually be safely mixed with other medicines.
+Pregabalin can usually be taken safely with other medicines.

-For safety, tell your doctor if you're taking these medicines before you start pregabalin:
+For safety, tell your doctor if you're taking any of these medicines before you start taking pregabalin:

 - strong painkillers such as morphine

-- medicines which make you feel sleepy or dizzy (pregabalin can worsen these side effects)
+- medicines that make you feel sleepy or dizzy – pregabalin can make these side effects worse

 Mixing pregabalin with herbal remedies and supplements